Welcome

 -

-This dashboard is dedicated to monitoring and managing your home security.
+This dashboard is dedicated to monitoring and managing the security of your home.

 -